vitalboyzf/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

         If you fail to run `gpssh`, you can first run `source /usr/local/cloudberry-db/greenplum_path.sh` on the coordinator node.

 ## Step 4.
-Initialize Cloudberry Database
+Initialize Apache Cloudberry

 Before performing the following operations, run `su - gpadmin` to switch to the `gpadmin` user.